 The most essential factor in caring for someone with Dementia is helping them feel safe and loved.
 We believe there is no better place to do that than right in their own home.
-That’s why we provide patient-centered Dementia home care services for loved ones after their Dementia diagnosis.
+That’s why we provide patient-centered Dementia home care services for loved ones after their Dementia diagnosis, with Massachusetts caregivers and Massachusetts dementia assistance.

-Home care ensures continuity and a connection to the people, places, and things that matter most.
+Home care ensures continuity and a connection to the people, places, and things that matter most, offering Dementia support.
 This consistency can slow the progression of the disease and provide an increased sense of comfort, dignity, and well-being.

 With in-home care, your loved one will have: